ZoeLeBlanc/dhq_scraper/README.md

 ### Notebooks

-1. `DHQEDA.ipybn`: This notebook contains the exploratory data analysis of the dataset.
+1. `DHQEDA.ipynb`: This notebook contains the exploratory data analysis of the dataset.